therobbiedavis/paperback-extension-repo/README.md

 - Tap "Add to Paperback"

 # Contributing
-Please add the extension to all areas where it is acceptable.
+Please fork, add the extension to all areas where it is applicable, and submit a pull request.

 If the extension has both comic and manga sources, then add it to both.